Characterizing resources for multiparameter estimation of SU(2) and SU(1,1) unitaries: Multiparameter estimation

+Note once again that there are many different possible parametrizations of such a unitary, and in this case the group of unitaries is not compact, thus preventing an easy treatment of infinitesimal unitaries close to an arbitrary point.
+See for example \cite{ban} for more details about this group.
+Nevertheless, we proceed via analogy with the three-parameter $SU(2)$ estimation, trying to emphasize some common traits of the two problems.
 First, we note that, since $K_z$ is a function of the total number operator, its corresponding phase $\xi_z$ cannot be estimated with probe states that have a definite number of particles, i.e., eigenstates of $N$.
 Fock states $\ket{n_1,n_2}$ are eigenstates of $K_z$ with eigenvalue $\tfrac 1 2 (1+n_1+n_2)$ and have \be \var{K_x}=\var{K_y}=\tfrac 1 4 \left( 1 + n_1 + n_2 +2n_1 n_2 \right) . \ee Furthermore, for Fock states the covariance matrix of $K_x,K_y,K_z$ is diagonal.
-It is clear, that if we fix $n_1+ n_2 \leq n$ the best Fock state for estimating the squeezing coefficients $\xi_x\simeq 0$ and $\xi_y\simeq 0$ is given once again by the twin Fock state $\ket{n/2,n/2}$, which reaches Heisenberg scaling for both phases.
+It is clear that if we fix $n_1+ n_2 \leq n$ the best Fock state for estimating the squeezing coefficients $\xi_x\simeq 0$ and $\xi_y\simeq 0$ is given once again by the twin Fock state, which reaches Heisenberg scaling for both phases.